telerik/xaml-docs/controls/radgridview/features/managing-data-validation.md

 * __Default__: This is the default value.
 It combines the two previous ones - InViewMode | InEditMode.

-{% if site.site_name == 'WPF' %}
->*Telerik.Windows.Data.INotifyDataErrorInfo* interface was created for WPF 4.0. version since *System.ComponentModel.INotifyDataErrorInfo* was available for Silverlight only.
-If using WPF 4.5, please reference *System.ComponentModel.INotifyDataErrorInfo* instead.
-{% endif %}

 ## Setting the Validation Type

 In __R2 2016__, Telerik introduced the __ValidationType__ property of RadGridView.
 It provides you with the possibility to choose what type of validation to apply for each instance of RadGridView.
 It is a __Flags Enumeration__ and can take the following values: